OpenNMT/OpenNMT-py/README.md

     - SentencePiece does not support pretokenized input.
 This requires carefulness with the `pretokenize` (must **not** be set) or `predetokenize` parameters (should be set, if input is tokenized), and resharding.
     - SentencePiece vocabulary format is not directly supported.
 You need to run the subword vocabulary output by SentencePiece through the script `tools/spm_to_vocab.py`.
     - BPE requires segmenting the word vocabulary in advance to produce a segmentation mapping.
+    - EM+Prune requires pretokenizing the test set as a preprocessing step.
+This should be changed so that it is automatically performed if `pretokenize` is set.

 1. Ability to reuse already sharded corpora, without resorting to symlink-hacks.